Inside: Expecting a baby boy? Buckle up! Here are 48 things you need to know about being a boy mom

 This post contains affiliate links.
 This means if you make a purchase after clicking a link, I will earn a small commission, but it won’t cost you a penny more.
 Click here to read my full disclosure policy.

-If you want to flaunt your boy mom status, here are some fun raising boys shirt ideas.
+Raising boys is hard work, and if you’re a boy mom, you literally deserve a medal.
+If you want to flaunt your boy mom status, here are some fun boy mom shirts, perfect for a mama raising boys.

-Want this fun, somewhat exaggerated (but only slightly) list as a printable?
-Join the motherhood tribe email list below and I’ll be on its way to your inbox.
+Want this fun list as a free one-page printable?
+Join the motherhood tribe email club below and it’ll be on its way to your inbox.